adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/dateinput/v1/dateinput/README.md

 6. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
 7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
 8. `./readOnly` - if set to `true`, the filed will be read only
-9. `./dataFormat` - defines the format in which the value exported/submitted
+9. `./editFormat` - defines the format in which the value will be edited by the user
-10. `./editFormat` - defines the format in which the value will be edited by the user
+10. `./minimumDate` - define the minimum date input allowed for the field
-11. `./minimumDate` - define the minimum date input allowed for the field
+11. `./maximumDate` - define the maximum date input allowed for the field
-12. `./maximumDate` - define the maximum date input allowed for the field
+12. `./datePlaceholder` - define the display pattern
-13. `./displayFormat` - define the template for display pattern (Reference can be found [here](https://unicode.org/reports/tr35/tr35-dates.html#Date_Format_Patterns)).
+13. `./hideDatelabel` - Hide the Label for TextBoxes

 ## Client Libraries

-The component provides a `core.forms.components.datePicker.v1.runtime` client library category that contains the Javascript runtime for the component.
+The component provides a `core.forms.components.dateInput.v1.runtime` client library category that contains the Javascript runtime for the component.
 It should be added to a relevant site client library using the `embed` property.

 ## BEM Description

 ```
-BLOCK cmp-adaptiveform-datepicker
+BLOCK cmp-adaptiveform-dateinput
-    ELEMENT cmp-adaptiveform-datepicker__label
+    ELEMENT cmp-adaptiveform-dateinput__label
-    ELEMENT cmp-adaptiveform-datepicker__label-container
+    ELEMENT cmp-adaptiveform-dateinput__label-container
-    ELEMENT cmp-adaptiveform-datepicker__widget
+    ELEMENT cmp-adaptiveform-dateinput__widget
-    ELEMENT cmp-adaptiveform-datepicker__questionmark
+    ELEMENT cmp-adaptiveform-dateinput__questionmark
-    ELEMENT cmp-adaptiveform-datepicker__shortdescription
+    ELEMENT cmp-adaptiveform-dateinput__shortdescription
-    ELEMENT cmp-adaptiveform-datepicker__longdescription
+    ELEMENT cmp-adaptiveform-dateinput__longdescription
-    ELEMENT cmp-adaptiveform-datepicker__errormessage
+    ELEMENT cmp-adaptiveform-dateinput__errormessage
 ```

 ### Note

-By placing the class names `cmp-adaptiveform-datepicker__label` and `cmp-adaptiveform-datepicker__questionmark` within the `cmp-adaptiveform-datepicker__label-container` class, you create a logical grouping of the label and question mark elements.
+By placing the class names `cmp-adaptiveform-dateinput__label` and `cmp-adaptiveform-dateinput__questionmark` within the `cmp-adaptiveform-dateinput__label-container` class, you create a logical grouping of the label and question mark elements.
 This approach simplifies the process of maintaining a consistent styling for both elements.

 ## JavaScript Data Attribute Bindings

-The following attributes must be added for the initialization of the date-picker component in the form view:
+The following attributes must be added for the initialization of the date-input component in the form view:

- 1. `data-cmp-is="adaptiveFormDatePicker"`
+1.  `data-cmp-is="adaptiveFormDateinput"`
 2.  `data-cmp-adaptiveformcontainer-path="${formstructparser.formContainerPath}"`

 The following are optional attributes that can be added to the component in the form view:

 1. `data-cmp-valid` having a boolean value to indicate whether the field is currently valid or not
 2. `data-cmp-required` having a boolean value to indicate whether the field is currently required or not
 3. `data-cmp-readonly` having a boolean value to indicate whether the field is currently readonly or not
 4. `data-cmp-active` having a boolean value to indicate whether the field is currently active or not
 5. `data-cmp-visible` having a boolean value to indicate whether the field is currently visible or not
 6. `data-cmp-enabled` having a boolean value to indicate whether the field is currently enabled or not

 ## Replace feature:

 We support replace feature that allows replacing Reset Button component to any of the below components:

-* Button
+- Button
-* Email Input
+- Email Input
-* Number Input
+- Number Input
-* Reset Button
+- Reset Button
-* Submit Button
+- Submit Button
-* Telephone Input
+- Telephone Input
-* Text Box
+- Text Box
-* Text Input
+- Text Input

 ## Information

-* **Vendor**: Adobe
+- **Vendor**: Adobe
-* **Version**: v1
+- **Version**: v1
-* **Compatibility**: Cloud
+- **Compatibility**: Cloud
-* **Status**: production-ready
+- **Status**: production-ready